The Hawaii Integrated Coastal Zone Management Project

 Increasing incentives for wildlife stewardship

-Sustainable harvesting of sea turtle eggs in Guatemala has contributed to a conservation success story in spite of a lack of government resources and weak legislation.
+Sustainable harvesting of olive ridley sea turtle eggs in Guatemala has contributed to a conservation success story in spite of a lack of government resources and weak legislation.

 Eggs may only be taken from olive ridley turtle nests, and collectors must donate 20 per cent of their harvest to the hatcheries.
 Taking the eggs of all other species, and any adult turtles is banned.
 Under the project, egg collectors who donate are given a receipt which gives them the right to sell and transport the rest of the nest.